Early modern Europe: England

 Elizabeth ushers in Peace and Plenty.
 Detail from The Family of Henry VIII: An Allegory of the Tudor Succession, c.
 1572, attributed to Lucas de Heere.

-This period refers to England 1558–1603.
 The Elizabethan Era is the period associated with the reign of Queen Elizabeth I (1558–1603) and was a golden age in English cultural history.
 It was the height of the English Renaissance, and saw the flowering of English literature and poetry.
 This was also the time during which Elizabethan theatre grew.
 William Shakespeare, among others, composed highly innovative and powerful plays.
 It was an age of expansion and exploration abroad.
 At home the Protestant Reformation was established and successfully defended against the Catholic powers of Spain and France.

 The Jacobean era was the reign James I of England (1603–1625).
 Overseas exploration and establishment of trading factories sped up, with the first permanent settlements in North America at Jamestown, Virginia in 1607, in Newfoundland in 1610, and at Plymouth Colony in Massachusetts in 1620.
 One king now ruled England and Scotland; the latter was fully absorbed by the Acts of Union 1707.